jamesdeluk/sifooma/README.md

 - [ ] Sync / online storage
 - [ ] Nutrition info
 - [ ] Fix mysterious space between time and colon on food diary on mobile
-- [ ] Minimum width for buttons to avoid multi-lining